Renewal theorems and mixing for non Markov flows with infinite measure: Introduction

 As pointed out to us by Dima Dolgopyat, P\'eter N\'andori and Doma Sz\'asz, mixing for indicator functions can be regarded as a local limit theorem and hence hypotheses of type (ii) should not be necessary.

-In this paper, we show that operator renewal-theoretic assumptions (i) are indeed sufficient for obtaining the mixing results in~\cite{BMTsub,MT17}.
-The abstract framework in~\cite{BMTsub} turns out again to be flexible enough to cover nonMarkov situations.
+In this paper, we show that operator renewal-theoretic assumptions (i) are indeed sufficient for obtaining the mixing results in~\cite{BMTapp,MT17}.
+The abstract framework in~\cite{BMTapp} turns out again to be flexible enough to cover nonMarkov situations.
 Moreover, our main results extend to flows and we are able to treat large classes of observables $v,w$.
-(The methods in this paper are not appropriate for obtaining rates of mixing; the best results currently are those in~\cite{BMTsub}.)
+(Conditions of type (i) alone are not sufficient for obtaining rates of mixing; the best results remain those in~\cite{BMTapp}.)

 The analogous probabilistic results go back to Erickson~\cite{Erickson70} who obtained {\em strong renewal theorems} in an i.i.d.\ continuous time framework under the assumption $\beta\in(\frac12,1]$.
 (In the discrete time setting, see~\cite{GarsiaLamperti62} for the i.i.d.\ case and~\cite{MT12} for the deterministic case.)
-Our results on mixing when $\beta\in(\frac12,1]$ for semiflows (Corollary~\ref{cor-mixing} and the extensions in Section~\ref{sec-obs}) and for flows (Theorem~\ref{thm-flow}), are proved by adapting Erickson's methods to the deterministic setting.
+Our results on mixing when $\beta\in(\frac12,1]$ for semiflows (Corollary~\ref{cor:mixing} and the extensions in Section~\ref{sec:obs}) and for flows (Theorem~\ref{thm:flow}), are proved by adapting Erickson's methods to the deterministic setting.

 For $\beta\le\frac12$, additional hypotheses are needed on the tail of $\tau$ to obtain a strong renewal theorem (and hence mixing) even for discrete time; see~\cite{CaravennaDoneysub, Doney97, GarsiaLamperti62} for i.i.d.\ results and~\cite{Gouezel11} for deterministic results (see also~\cite{Terhesiu16} for higher order theory in both the i.i.d.\ and deterministic settings).
-For the continuous time case, in work in progress, Dolgopyat \& N\'andori~\cite{DN-PC} obtain strong renewal theorems for a class of Markov semiflows with $\beta\le\frac12$ (again under extra hypotheses on the tail $\mu(\tau>t)$).
+For the continuous time case, Dolgopyat \& N\'andori~\cite{DN-PC} obtain strong renewal theorems for a class of Markov semiflows including the range $\beta\le\frac12$ (again under extra hypotheses on the tail $\mu(\tau>t)$), though our main examples seem beyond their framework.
 In the absence of additional tail hypotheses,~\cite{Erickson70} showed how to obtain a partial result in the probabilistic setting with limit replaced by $\liminf$.
-In Corollary~\ref{cor-inf}, we obtain such a $\liminf$ result for semiflows with $\beta\in(0,\frac12]$.
+In Corollary~\ref{cor:inf}, we obtain such a $\liminf$ result for semiflows with $\beta\in(0,\frac12]$.

+We now describe two families of examples to which our results apply.
+For definiteness, we restrict to our main mixing result Corollary~\ref{cor:mixing} which applies when $\beta\in(\frac12,1]$.
+(Corollaries~\ref{cor:mixingav} and Corollary~\ref{cor:inf} hold for all $\beta\in(0,1]$.)